Keto Halloween Cookies

 This post may contain affiliate links.
 See my disclosure policy.

-- Make keto shortbread cookie dough – using almond flour, coconut flour, salt, butter, sugar free sweetener and vanilla extract.
+- Make the shortbread dough by combining almond flour, coconut flour, and salt, then creaming that into softened butter, sweetener, and vanilla.

 Ingredients